-But first up let's go over exactly what writing a book proposal involves.
+That said, let’s go over exactly what the process of writing a proposal involves.

 What writing a book proposal involves

-Think of it like a sale pitch, where the product is your book and the client is the publisher that you'd like to take on the publishing and marketing of your work.
+Think of it like a sale pitch, where the product is your book, and the client is the publisher you’d like to take on the publishing and marketing of your work.

-In addition to showcasing your work, it's not uncommon for book proposals to also include sample chapters.
+In addition to showcasing your work, it’s not uncommon for proposals to include sample chapters.

-Ultimately, when writing a book proposal, you want to share every reason why your book will do well in the market.
+Ultimately, when writing, you want to share every reason why your book will do well in the market.

-Keep in mind that your book proposal (outside of your sample chapters) should be clear and straight to the point.
-Between one and three pages is a good baseline.
+However, keep in mind that your book proposal (outside of your sample chapters) should be clear and straight to the point.

-Even if you are self-publishing, writing a book proposal for yourself can help you create a plan and structure for your book.
+Even if you are self-publishing, writing something like this for yourself can help you create a plan and structure for your book.

-A book proposal template: 20 Things to include
+20 Things to include in your book proposal

 1. Author bio